DevOpsBenjamin/ChessOCR/docs/ANALYSIS.md

 All services will be containerized and deployed on Kubernetes.
 Separate Docker images (`frontend`, `backend_site`, `backend_ia`) allow independent scaling.

+`backend_site` reaches `backend_ia` through a cluster-internal Kubernetes Service so requests are automatically load balanced across multiple IA pods.
+Each request includes the scoresheet image, current game state, and legal moves.
+The IA service replies with candidate moves and confidence percentages.
+The site service validates the proposals, can perform additional iterations when moves are ambiguous, and falls back to human review if no option meets the required accuracy.

 ## Open Questions

 - Which OCR engine to use (e.g., Tesseract, custom model).